 It is that time of year again when amateur and professional gardeners alike have to deal with pests.
-One of these pests is the Black Vine Weevil (Otiorhynchus sulcatus), which is from the Curculionidae family.
+One of these pests is the Black Vine Weevil (Otiorhynchus sulcatus), a member of the Curculionidae family.

 Controlling them in natural ways is covered in this article.
 If you notice signs of garden weevils, take immediate action to get rid of them.

-By using natural options, you’ll ensure that your crops don’t contain harmful chemicals when harvested.
+By using natural options, you can ensure that your crops are free from harmful chemicals when harvested.
 It will also ensure that you do no additional damage to the land or surrounding plants.

 What follows are the various natural and organic ways to get rid of vine weevils and their larvae.